corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/dynamic-onboarding.md

    export TLS_KEY_ID=<TLS-key-ID>
    ```

-2. Create a certificate for the TLS key pair.
-Regardless of whether you are using the fake development tool as a CA or using a real CA, you must create a  certificate signing request (CSR).
-To generate a CSR, run this command:
+2. Create a certificate for the TLS key pair by running the following command to generate a certificate signing request (CSR):
    {{< tabs >}}
    {{% tab name="Bash"%}}
    ```shell